selemonneguse/FacebookPageChat/README.md

 ### `npm run build`

-Builds the app for production to the `build` folder .
+Builds the app for production to the `build` folder.